LinkedInLearning/virtualization-with-kvm-and-qemu-2487226/Notes.md

   -device rtl8139,netdev=net0
 ```

-Provide the guest a VirtIO network interface using the `-nic` option:
+Provide the guest a virto network interface using the `-nic` option:

 ```
 qemu-system-x86_64 \